On Remaining Somewhat Centrist?…

 If you or a family member or friend are interested in learning more about China and some of its fascinating people and creatures (pandas among them), please consider buying a copy or two.

 If you have already purchased a copy, thank you!
-If you are a member of a book club in a mid-Atlantic state, please consider having me come speak to your group.
+If you are a member of a book club, please consider having me speak to your group, either in person or virtually.
 Also, I could really use additional publicity via online reviews, emails, and/or social media.

-If you do not yet have a copy and are anywhere in central North Carolina or Virginia, I encourage you to contact me via this author page to arrange a way I can get a book to you from my low-tech, cash-or-check-only operation.
+If you do not yet have a copy and would like an autographed one, I encourage you to contact me via this author page to arrange a way I can get a personalized copy to you from my low-tech, cash-or-check-only operation.

-No matter where you are geographically, I encourage you to support your local independent bookstores.
+No matter where you are geographically, I encourage you to buy books from your local independent bookstores.
 They typically provide a range of titles and services that you are not likely to find in chain operations or mammoth online operations like Amazon.

 Thank you, and best holiday wishes to you and everyone on your gift list!